 Stress impacts greatly on both our physical and mental health.
 On-going stress can have negative effects on cardiovascular health and the nervous system.
 With this in mind, it’s important to reduce stress as much as possible.
 We all have our different ways to keep calm and relax.
 It’s just all about finding coping mechanisms that work best for you personally.
 For some, meditation is a viable option, for others it’s building a close group of friends.
 You may also find solace in gentle exercises like swimming or Pilates.

-Avoiding processed junk foods full of chemicals can do wonders for boosting your immune system and keeping your body healthy.
+Avoiding foods causing cellulite, processed junk foods full of chemicals and supplementing with vitamin D can do wonders for boosting your immune system and keeping your body healthy.
 A diet that’s high in raw vegetables is praised by many as an excellent choice.
 Raw food diets are based on the idea that when we cook a vegetable, some of the nutrients and enzymes are lost in the process.
 Raw food enthusiasts have often reported that the diet results in increased energy levels, plus clearer skin and weight loss!
 Sticking to a diet can be challenging at times, (yet perseverance gets results)!

 6. A Support Network